xmos/xcore_iot/doc/programming_guide/installation.rst

 Step 2.
 Install Host Applications
 =================================

 XCORE-IOT includes utilities that run on the PC host.
-Run the following command to build and install these utilities:
+Run the following command in the XTC Tools Command Prompt to build and install these utilities:

 Linux and MacOS
 ---------------